sinisterdaddy/sinisterdaddy/README.md

 </div>

-### I'm Radha krishna, a front-end developer and Data Scientist 👨‍💻 🚀
+### Hello!!, I'm RK, a front-end developer and Data Scientist 👨‍💻 🚀

 - 🔭 I’m currently working on React